Something Corporate: Debut album and follow-up (2002–2004)

 In May 2002, Something Corporate released their debut major label album, Leaving Through the Window.
 It contained the singles "I Woke Up in a Car" and "Punk Rock Princess".
 The album hit number one on the Billboard Top Heatseekers chart and number 101 on the Billboard 200.
 Something Corporate released a half-hour home video on DVD, titled A Year in the Life in November 2002.
 Furthermore, they released the B-sides compilation EP Songs for Silent Movies, only available in Japan.

 In October 2003, Something Corporate released their second full-length record, North.
 The album debuted at number 24 on the Billboard 200.
-They launched the album with an appearance on Jimmy Kimmel Live!, performing the songs "If U C Jordan" and "Space", the latter of which became the only single from the album.
+They launched the album with an appearance on Jimmy Kimmel Live!, performing the songs "If You C Jordan" and "Space", the latter of which became the only single from the album.
 In February 2004, it was confirmed that William Tell had left Something Corporate to pursue a solo career.
-Bobby Anderson, formerly of the band River City High, became Tell's replacement.
-After Tell's departure Ireland assisted in the recording of his debut album, You Can Hold Me Down.
+Bobby "Raw" Anderson, formerly of the band River City High, became Tell's replacement.
+Ireland assisted Tell in the recording of his debut album, You Can Hold Me Down.
 Ireland has several credits on the album, including drums, programming, and background vocals.
 Ireland also toured and performed live as part of Tell's band.
 On May 20, 2004, Something Corporate filmed its concert at the Ventura Theater in Ventura, California.
 The footage was released as the band's second DVD, Live at the Ventura Theater, on November 9.
 The band supported its release with a short two-week college tour in November.